azurabeck/resultPageManager/frontend/README.md

+    Components Name - file begins always with capital letters Style Name - file name is always in camel case

+    Elements - Single button, table or things like this.
+Always on folder elements.
+    AreaBlock - Elements that compound a block, that will be fixed on a component.
+Styles is set on root page.
-    Components Name - file begins always with capital letters Style Name - file name is always in camel case Elements - is part of a component, always on folder elements.
-Sample (single button, table) Components -  Folder component is  the place to keep a inteire page or estructure of project (side menu, header, or a page applyed on content)
+    Components -  Folder component is  the place to keep a entire page or estructure of project (side menu, header, content or content page)

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).